solana-developers/solana-cookbook/docs/th/integrations/switchboard.md

 </SolanaCodeGroup>

 ### Run an oracle locally
-You can run an oracle locally and assign it to your own oracle queue to test how your program may operate in production.
+You สามารถ run an oracle locally and assign it to your own oracle queue to test how your program may operate in production.
 Mainnet oracles should always be run in high availability environments with some set of monitoring capabilities.

 #### Requirements
  - Docker-compose